Strong Password Generator Online — Free, Instant, Secure

 How many characters should a password have?

 At minimum, 12 characters for low-stakes accounts, 16 for anything you care about, and 20+ for email, banking, and password managers.
 Length is the single biggest factor in password strength — every extra character multiplies the number of possible combinations.
-NIST (the US National Institute of Standards and Technology) currently recommends at least 15 characters for general use.
+NIST SP 800-63B recommends at least 15 characters for general use, and current 2026 guidance from multiple agencies has pushed that baseline even higher as compute costs continue to fall.

 What makes a strong password different from a weak one?

 A weak password is short, uses only lowercase letters, or follows predictable patterns like password123 or iloveyou.
 A strong password is at least 16 characters long, uses all four character types (uppercase, lowercase, numbers, symbols), and contains no dictionary words or keyboard sequences.
-This generator produces passwords that meet all those criteria automatically.
+This generator produces passwords that meet all those criteria automatically — and uses crypto.getRandomValues() rather than predictable algorithms.

 Can I generate a password for Instagram, Gmail, or Wi-Fi?